OpenTechSchool/html-css-beginners/core/structure.md

 These are the basic building blocks of HTML.

 **Elements** *are* what makes up a HTML document.
-Because you can have zero, one or more elements inside another, this is what makes HTML *heirarchical*.
+Because you can have zero, one or more elements inside another, this is what makes HTML *hierarchical*.
 An element can include three things: a tag, attributes, and content.

 A **Tag** is the thing that indicates an element's purpose.
 For example,